-- 1. ASUS EZ Flash 2 (Updates the BIOS in DOS mode using a floppy disk or USB flash disk.) - 2.
-ASUS AFUDOS (Updates the BIOS in DOS mode using a bootable floppy disk.) - 3.
-ASUS CrashFree BIOS 3 (Updates the BIOS using a bootable floppy disk, USB flash disk or the motherboard support DVD when the BIOS file fails or gets corrupted.) - 4.
-ASUS Update (Updates the BIOS in Windows® environment.)
+- 1. ASUS Update: Updates the BIOS in Windows® environment. - ASUS EZ Flash 2: Updates the BIOS in DOS mode using a floppy disk or a USB flash disk. - 3.
+ASUS AFUDOS: Updates the BIOS in DOS mode using a bootable floppy disk. - ASUS CrashFree BIOS 3: Updates the BIOS using a floppy disk, a USB flash disk or the motherboard support DVD when the BIOS file fails or gets corrupted.